 Back to school means back to busy schedules and routines.
-But, it’s also a great time of year to get organized with family meal planning to save time and money.
-When you think about what you’re going to make, you’re more likely to make healthier choices for your family.
+But, it’s also a great time of year to get organized with family meal planning to save yourself time and money.
+When you think about what you’re going to make for dinner, pack in lunchboxes and prep for snacks, you’re more likely to make healthier choices for your family.

 Feeling intimidated?
 Here are a few tips to get you started: